GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/week03-discussion.md

-# Week 3 Discussion: Using Probability to Make Strategic, Data-Backed Decisions
+# Week 3 Discussion: Using Probability to Mitigate Risk and Guide Strategic Decisions

 > *This discussion demonstrates how expected value and binomial probability inform smarter, more disciplined decision-making under uncertainty, both in the game of chance and project management.*